amit221/mongodb-denormalized-data-sync/README.md

   -d, --dbname <dbname>  the database name for the package.

-  -k, --key              api key to used for authentication of the sdk requests, required
+  -k, --key              API key to used for authentication of the SDK requests, required

   -u, --url              MongoDB connection url, required

   -h, --help             output usage information
 ```

-thats it for running the server, lets jump to the the SDK
+that's it for running the server, let's jump to the SDK

 <h4>SDK</h4>